gkotian/gkotian.github.io/travels/_posts/2010-03-16-the-best-laid-plans.md

 title: The best laid plans :)
 categories:
 - India
-excerpt: The entire next week I did practically nothing in Delhi.
-Every evening after he would finish work, OJ would take me to his favourite hangouts in Delhi (with Velocity Bar & Lounge being the preferred location).
-But during the day, I would just laze around the house or wander around the city on OJ's motorcycle.
-But after a week, I was fed up and just wanted to go somewhere... anywhere!
 ---

 The entire next week I did practically nothing in Delhi.
 Every evening after he